btozer/gmg/paper/paper.md

 For decades, forward modelling of potential field data, such as gravity and magnetic anomalies, has been common practice within the geophysics community as a means for constraining subsurface structure.
-Many software packages (both freely available and commercially licenced) exist for performing such modelling.
+Many software packages (both freely available and commercially licensed) exist for performing such modelling.
 However, most, if not all of these packages suffer from at least one major drawback.
 Such draw-backs
-include: (1) Being closed-source, with limited information regarding how anomalies are calculated; (2) Being difficult to obtain (not easily downloadable) and install (3) lacking the ability to calculate of both gravity and magnetic anomalies simultaneously; (4) providing no means for integrating complementary data within the modelling environment (e.g., earthquake hypocenters) and (5) being programmed in such a way that the software is cumbersome for integrating within a modern academic research project due to, for example, being a single platform release (usually Windows only), having poor I/O functionality and/or limited documentation.
+include: (1) Being closed-source, with limited information regarding how anomalies are calculated; (2) Being difficult to obtain and install (3) lacking the ability to calculate of both gravity and magnetic anomalies simultaneously; (4) providing no means for integrating complementary data within the modelling environment (e.g., earthquake hypocenters) and (5) being programmed in such a way that the software is cumbersome for integrating within a modern research project due to, for example, being a single platform release (usually Windows only), having poor I/O functionality and/or limited documentation.

-``GMG`` is a Python package primarily intended as an interactive two-dimensional (2D) forward modelling GUI designed to alleviate the drawbacks listed above.
+``GMG`` is a graphical user interface (GUI) primarily intended as an interactive two-dimensional (2D) forward modelling program designed to alleviate the drawbacks listed above.
 Both gravity and magnetic anomalies can be computed along a 2D profile consisting of subsurface bodies defined as any number of 2D polygons.
 Moreover, functions for displaying complementary data within the modelling environment, such as exploration well logs, seismic data and XY point data are provided. ``GMG`` has been designed with a minimalist user-interface and simple I/O functionality in order to enhance usability.
-Most importantly, ``GMG`` is open source, providing an environment where users can add new functionality and optimise processes.
+Most importantly, ``GMG`` is open source, providing an environment where users can customise the software and add new functionality.
 In this way, it is hoped the software will naturally become more useful and streamlined over time.
-The software is expected to be useful for both research purposes and for teaching of applied geophysics.
+We anticipate ''GMG'' will be useful for both research purposes and for undergraduate education.

-``GMG`` makes extensive use of functions from the Scientic Computing in Python (SciPy) package [@oliphant2007].
+``GMG`` makes extensive use of functions from the Scientific Computing in Python (SciPy) package [@oliphant2007].
 In particular, NumPy [@vanderwalt2011] data structures are used for data handling and computational efficiency.
 Matplotlib [@hunter2007] plotting tools are employed for displaying and interacting with graphics.
 The GUI is